memgraph/docs/mage/query-modules/python/graph-analyzer.md

 #### Input:

 * `analyses: List[str](NULL)` ➡ List of analytics names to be fetched.
-If provided with NULL, whole set of analytics will be included.
+If provided with NULL, the whole set of analytics will be included.

 #### Output: